Mark Ehrenfried: Career

-Mark Ehrenfried continued producing pop and rock music for several years, most notably with The Puhdys, with whom he went on tour and co-produced several songs.
+Ehrenfried continued producing pop and rock music for several years, most notably with The Puhdys, with whom he went on tour and co-produced several songs.

-Mark Ehrenfried was artistic and cultural partner for Ratiopharm under the World-in-balance initiative, where he worked with actor and philanthropist Karlheinz Böhm and explorer Arved Fuchs.
+Ehrenfried was artistic and cultural partner for Ratiopharm under the World-in-Balance initiative, where he worked with actor and philanthropist Karlheinz Böhm and explorer Arved Fuchs.
 He also held inspirational speeches in schools and universities, combining concert performances with lectures and lessons.

-From 2010 to 2013, he led piano - solo concerts in Berlin, such as the Berliner Philharmonie Konzerthaus and Gendarmenmarkt.
+From 2010 to 2013, he led solo piano concerts in Berlin, such as the Berliner Philharmonie Konzerthaus and Gendarmenmarkt.

-From 2016 onwards, Mark Ehrenfried raises awareness about Norwegian classical composers' Christian Sinding's piano solo music, to which Ehrenfried's 2017 album "Mark Ehrenfried plays Christian Sinding", is entirely devoted to.
+From 2016 onwards, Ehrenfried raised awareness about Norwegian classical composers' Christian Sinding's piano solo music, which is the subject of Ehrenfried's 2017 album "Mark Ehrenfried plays Christian Sinding".

+In 2024, Ehrenfried made the first-ever solo-piano recording of Mozart’s Ganz kleine Nachtmusik in his own transcription.

+In 2025, he made the first known complete recording of August Stradal’s piano transcription of Symphony No. 40 (Mozart) with all four movements.

 Ehrenfried identifies Christianity as the root of western culture, music and art.

-He works closely together with several Christian organisations, and is often invited to discussions.
+He works closely together with several Christian organizations, and is often invited to discussions.

 Education

 Mark Ehrenfried was home-schooled, but has also intermittently attended an international secondary school in Berlin.

 He holds the International Baccalaureate Diploma.

 Ehrenfried graduated from Regent's University London in 2016, with a Bachelor of Arts in Global Business with Japanese.

 He also holds a Licentiate in Piano Performance from the Royal Schools of Music.